NixOS/nixos-search/flake-info/README.md

 to perform a bulk import grouping multiple inputs under the same name/index use the group command.

 It expects a json file as input that contains references to flakes or nixpkgs.
-If those resources are on github or gitlab they can be extended with more meta information including pinning the commit hash/ref.
+If those resources are on github, gitlab our sourcehut they can be extended with more meta information including pinning the commit hash/ref.

 The second argument is the group name that is used to provide the index name.